ruifig/AutoWatering/README.md

 Arduino automatic plant watering.

-Further documentation will be provided in the future, once I have tested in my own greenhouse and I'm happy with the firmware.
+Further documentation will be provided in the future, once I have tested it in my own greenhouse and I'm happy with the firmware.

 Although this initially started as a Mega2650 project, it has been through a few iterations, and now it's setup for the Raspberry Pi Pico W.